Adaptavist/worker-broker/README.md

 The entrypoint of the app is `example/app/main.ts`.

-The app exposed two endpoints:
+The app exposes two endpoints:

 - `http://localhost:8000/<module-name>`